caketop/python-starlark-go/README.md

 ## How does this work?

-pystarlark is a binding to [starlark-go](https://github.com/google/starlark-go) through a shared library build through cgo.
+pystarlark is a binding to [starlark-go](https://github.com/google/starlark-go) through a shared library built through cgo.

 ## What is Starlark?